 Alaska Alliance for Direct Service Careers (AADSC) Outstanding Direct Service Professional of the Year Awards

-The 2013 AADSC Outstanding Direct Service Professionals of the Year received $1,000, a trip to the 2013 Full Lives Conference to accept this award, and free registration to the 2014 Full Lives Conference!
+The 2015 AADSC Outstanding Direct Service Professionals of the Year received $1,000, a paid trip* to the 2015 Full Lives Conference to accept this award, and free registration to the 2016 Full Lives Conference! *Paid trip only applied to those residing outside of the Anchorage/Mat-Su area.

-These Direct Service Professionals provide support to a wide range of individuals in a variety of settings including the individual's home, workplace, residential center, day center, and community.
-Positions include, but are not limited to, PCAs, CNAs, home care providers, recreation staff, clinicians, job coaches, counselors, early intervention associates - anyone who works directly with an infant, child, adolescent, adult or senior who depends on support to be more self-sufficient.
-To be a direct service professional, a person must spend AT LEAST 75% of their time in direct care activities.
+To be a direct service professional, a person must work AT LEAST 75% of their time in direct care activities.
+Direct Service Professionals provide support to a wide range of individuals in a variety of settings including the individual’s home, workplace, residential center, day center, and community.
+Positions include, but are not limited to: PCAs, CNAs, home care providers, recreation staff, clinicians, job coaches, counselors, and early intervention associates; anyone who works directly with an infant, child, adolescent, adult or senior who depends on support to be more self-sufficient.

-Elizabeth Weeks - Works with Individuals with Alzheimer's Disease and Other Age-Related Dementia
+Nancy Hendricks, Palmer - Works with Individuals with Alzheimer's Disease and Other Age-Related Dementia/Elder Care

 Loading slide show...